Cash-Out Refinance vs. Home Equity Loan (2026)

 Tax deductions

-Dealing with tax deductions on cash-out refinancing loans can get a bit complicated, so it's a good idea to work with a tax professional to ensure you deduct the correct amount.
+Dealing with tax deductions on cash-out refinancing loans can get complicated, so it's a good idea to work with a tax professional to ensure you deduct the correct amount.

 What can you use a cash-out refinance for?

-Here are some other potential uses for your cash-out refinance:
+Here are some popular uses for a cash-out refinance:

 • Consolidating and refinancing high-interest debt